 function.
 Its remaining arguments will be all but the first argument

-.
+passed to CALL-METHOD.
 By default, all method functions must

 accept two arguments: the list of arguments to the generic function